Best Acoustic Electric Guitar – Under $300 $500 $750 & $1000

 All you have to do is plug into a PA system or acoustic amp, and you’re all set.

-Note that for recording, miking acoustic guitars still produces the best sonic results.
-But pickup and preamp technology is catching up in terms of sound quality while retaining their practicality.
+Note that miking acoustic guitars still produces the best sonic results for recording.
+However, pickup and preamp technology is catching up in terms of sound quality while retaining its practicality.

 This guide covers acoustic-electric guitars for upwards of $200.
-If you’re on a limited budget, then you might like to also look at our guide to Cheap Acoustic Electric Guitars Under $200.
+If you’re on a limited budget, then look at our guide to Cheap Acoustic Electric Guitars Under $200.

 GEARANK